Last Updated: April 4, 2021

 Gone are the days of pen and paper ledgers or even Excel spreadsheets.
-The best inventory tracking is built into your point of sale system and helps guide your ordering and inventory management.
-Using a cloud-based system allows you to manage and edit inventory remotely and also allows operations to continue even if internet access is interrupted.
+The best inventory tracking is integrated into your point of sale system and helps guide your ordering and inventory management system.
+Additionally, using a cloud-based system allows you to manage and edit inventory remotely and also allows operations to continue even if internet access is interrupted.

-A good retail point of sale allows you to create order recommendations when inventory gets down to certain levels.
-These levels and subsequent orders can be easily adjusted at any point and help take some of the human error element out of the equation.
+The best retail point of sale allows you to create order recommendations when inventory gets down to certain levels.
+These levels and subsequent orders can be easily adjusted at any point and help take some of the human error elements out of the equation.
 You can also categorize your products based on the impact they have on your total revenue, highlighting your money makers and your money wasters.
-Figuring out which products aren’t selling is just as important when trying to prevent stockouts of the products that are.
+Figuring out which products aren’t selling is just as important when trying to prevent stock-outs of the products that are.

 2. Stay Organized and Observant with Your Product

 Employee and customer theft is an unfortunate reality.
 In fact, the numbers are jaw-dropping.
 It’s estimated that U.S. retailers lost $50 billion in product to employee theft in 2016.
-While theft prevention is another topic in and of itself, it contributes to stockouts.
-Missing and unaccounted products lead to misordering and empty shelves.
+While theft prevention is another topic in and of itself, it contributes to stock-outs.
+Generally, missing and unaccounted products lead to misordering and empty shelves.
 Again, a modern inventory system can help bring problems like this to light and allow you to better pinpoint the issue.

 3. Invest in Scanning Technology or RFID Chips for Faster Inventory